sirgalleto/map-location/README.md

 ## Problem

 We want to show the user a live map of locations that are fetched from a data store.
-Upon accessing the page the user should see a map around the given locations and it should get updates live if the data is modified elsewhere.
+Upon accessing the page, the user should see a map around the given locations, and it should get updates live if the data is modified elsewhere.
 Each location at a given latitude and longitude should show the name of the location and a status indicating whether it’s open or not.
 The frontend should have at least basic editing capabilities for locations, and any changes on the backend datastore should be reflected without refreshing.

 ## Constraints